-This teaching method implements the concept of a student-centered approach in language education.
+"Tandem method" - this teaching method implements the concept of a student-centered approach in language education.
 It is one of the ways of autonomous (independent) learning of a foreign language by two partners with different native languages, who work in pairs.
 The goal of the tandem is to master the native language of your partner in a situation of real or virtual communication, get to know his personality, the culture of his country, as well as obtain information on areas of interest.
 This method appeared in Germany in the late 60s of the 20th century during German-French youth meetings.
-Later, two main forms of work within its framework emerged paired and collective, which can be integrated into one another.
+Later, two main forms of work within its framework emerged - paired and collective, which can be integrated into one another.
 The most important principles that reveal the essence of the tandem method are the principles of reciprocity and the principle of autonomy.
-The principle of reciprocity assumes that each of the tandem participants will receive the same benefit from communication, and the principle of autonomy is based on the fact that each of the partners is independently responsible in their part of the training for the choice of the goal, content, means of training and for its final results.
+The principle of reciprocity assumes that each of the tandem participants will receive the same benefit from communication, and the principle of autonomy is based on the fact that each of the partners is independently responsible in their part of the training for the choice of the goal, content, means of training and for its final results [3].

 In 1992-1994, work began on creating an international tandem network on the Internet.
 Its goal is to organize virtual communication aimed at mastering the native language of the tandem partner in the process of mutual learning using the Internet.
-This method is considered by Russian researchers as one of the promising options for using modern teaching technologies in language classes [7].
-As a result of regular exchange of emails, writing skills and abilities are improved, knowledge of the language system is expanded, the ability to find and correct one's own and others' mistakes is formed, horizons and regional knowledge are expanded, knowledge of working with a computer and using the Internet is improved.
+This method is considered by Russian researchers as one of the promising options for using modern teaching technologies in language classes [4].
+As a result of regular exchange of emails, writing skills are improved and knowledge is expanded language systems, the ability to search and correct one's own and others' mistakes is formed, horizons and regional knowledge are expanded, knowledge of working with a computer and using the Internet is improved.
 This teaching technology deserves mass introduction into the system of school and university teaching of foreign languages.

-Distance learning involves learning at a distance using computer telecommunication networks.
-Students independently complete the tasks offered to them, which are checked by the teacher in person, or the teacher monitors the students' work via e-mail.
+Distance learning - this form of organizing the educational process involves learning at a distance using computer telecommunication networks.
+Students independently complete the tasks assigned to them, which are checked by the teacher in person, or the teacher monitors the students' work via e-mail.
 The main feature of distance learning is the indirect nature of telecommunication communication between teacher and student.
-Distance learning courses in disciplines are designed for careful and detailed planning of the student's activities, delivery of the necessary training materials, and highly effective feedback [2].
+Distance learning courses in disciplines are designed for careful and detailed planning of the student's activities, delivery of the necessary training materials, and highly effective feedback.
+In Russia, some options for organizing distance learning in foreign languages have currently been developed and the effectiveness of such training has been proven [5].